RiskQuantDotCom/RiskQuantWebsite/content/imprint/_index.md

 Cyber Risk Quant is the trading name of RiskQuant Pty Ltd.

-RiskQuant™ is a registered trade mark of RiskQuant Pty Ltd.
+RiskQuant® is a registered trade mark of RiskQuant Pty Ltd.

 Our Australian Business Number is 35635909901